-I added a teaspoon of lemon juice and about two tablespoons of water to get a slightly more fluid consistency and then I pour the sauce into a serving bowl.
+I added a teaspoon of lemon juice and about two tablespoons of water to get a slightly more fluid consistency, and then I poured the sauce into a serving bowl.

 This was my pan-fried rainbow trout recipe in my version, ready to serve while it is still hot and because we are very hungry.

 Serving the Fish

-In Transylvania, this pan-fried rainbow trout is usually served with polenta and this garlic sauce, but it can also be eaten with french fries or mashed potatoes or rice.
-I preferred a simpler option, namely fried garlic bread with herbs and some lemon slices, it’s so good!
+In Transylvania, this pan-fried rainbow trout is usually served with polenta, and this garlic sauce, but it can also be eaten with french fries or mashed potatoes or rice.
+I preferred a simpler option, fried garlic bread with herbs and some lemon slices, which is so good!

-Who’s trying my pan-fried rainbow trout recipe will definitely put this recipe on your list of favourite dinner menus as well as other pan-fried recipes on our blog such as:
+Who’s trying my pan-fried rainbow trout recipe will put this recipe on your list of favourite dinner menus as well as other pan-fried recipes on our blog, such as: